magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 And play with it.
 Still working.
 So far, so good.

 > NOTE 5: I use emacs+cider (release 0.10.0).
-It means that I can create
+It means that I can
-> more `nrepl-client` connections with the running `nrepl-server`
+> create more `nrepl-client` connections with the running
-> implicitly started from the above `boot tdd` command.
-I use one
+> `nrepl-server` implicitly started from the above `boot tdd`
-> connection for the CLJ REPL, and another connection for the CLJS bREPL
+> command.
+I use one connection for the CLJ REPL, and second
-> without starting any new JVM instance.
-In other words I run everything
+> connection for the CLJS bREPL without starting any new JVM
+> instance.
+In other words I run everything on a single JVM
-> on a single JVM instance.
-On the contrary, when you run the above
+> instance.
+On the contrary, when you run the above `boot repl -c`
-> `boot repl -c` command, you're creating a new JVM instance and if you
+> command, you're creating a new JVM instance and if you want to start
-> want to start a CLJS bREPL while keeping the CLJ REPL to play with,
+> a CLJS bREPL while keeping in foreground the CLJ REPL to play with,
-> you'll end up with a total of three JVM instance, without counting the
+> you'll end up with a total of three JVM instance, without counting
-> one eventually created by your IDE.
+> the one eventually created by your Editor/IDE.

-Now start the CLJS bREPL.
+Now start the CLJS bREPL

 ```clj
 boot.user> (start-repl)